RDWV/rdwv-docs/guides/one-domain-mode.md

 # One domain mode

-One domain mode is an opt-out feature, enabled by default, which simplifies the configuration of domains.One domain mode allows running all Bitcart services under one domain.
+One domain mode is an opt-out feature, enabled by default, which simplifies the configuration of domains.One domain mode allows running all RedWaves services under one domain.

-If you are deploying a new instance from the Bitcart Configurator, it is the default mode enabled.
+If you are deploying a new instance from the RedWaves Configurator, it is the default mode enabled.

-But this was not always the case, one domain mode was added in Bitcart version 0.3.0.0.
+But this was not always the case, one domain mode was added in RedWaves version 0.3.0.0.

-You only need to set one environment variable to run Bitcart: `BITCART_HOST`.
+You only need to set one environment variable to run RedWaves: `BITCART_HOST`.

 All the services will run either under the root domain, or the suburls on that domain.